GunelMC/GunelMC/README.md

 Throughout my career I have benefitted immensely from my solution-oriented mindset and efficient problem-solving skills using a combination of analytical frameworks, data and creative thinking.
 Some examples include:

-- Conducted regular analyses to measure the impact of our marketing initiatives on the company's bottom line as part of the Growth and Analytics team.
-This involved advanced customer and campaign analytics, including calculating customer lifetime value and forecasting sales using tools such as advanced Excel, SQL, and Google Analytics.
 - Successfully delivered on one of the high-priority projects in [Gallup](https://www.gallup.com/corporate/212381/who-we-are.aspx), after quickly researching large amounts of data in multiple languages within a short deadline.
 See reference on my [Linkedin page](https://www.linkedin.com/in/gunelmehdiyeva/).
 - Authored a research report on market analysis and macro-economic evaluation of US-Azerbaijan trade relationship while working at the [United States-Azerbaijan Chamber of Commerce](https://www.usacc.org) in Washington DC, USA.
 - Successfully completed a data science project within a week using R programming language to perform sentiment analysis on Twitter data after scraping tweets using Twitter API Tweepy to predict who would win the Oscars in 2017.